togarashimayo/togarashimayo.github.io/content/about.md

 ## Within the con circuit

 My first experience working with panels was in 2016 while gofering at Anime Revolution (Anirevo).
 I checked in panelists in my assigned room, observed and evaluated their panels, and fixed technical issues.
-I joined the con's year-round team in Spring 2018 and became panel coordinator in Fall 2018.
+I joined the con's staff (year-round volunteer) team in Spring 2018 and became panel coordinator in Fall 2018.

 That experience served as a finishing school for my next move after leaving the staff following the Summer 2019 con: running my own panels!